skylar112/Project-2-NBA-Team-Builder/README.md

 npm install nba-api-client
 ```

 ## Usage
+To track statistics of current NBA league players for fantasy sports.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.